IamAdamm/Magic-Eight-Ball/README.md

 One of my first projects, so there may be a lack in description.
-A random answer generator to answer all your questions.
+A random answer generator to answer all your questions..